naif-sameer/my-programming-docs/docs/javascript/js-docs.md

 			this._name = value;
 		}

-	// making bound methods with class usefull if you use
+	// making bound methods with class useful if you use
 	// setTimeout and you want to bind `this`

 		click = () => {